65ndres/65ndres/README.md

-# 💫 About Me:
+# 👨‍💻 About Me:
-Full Stack Software Engineer with almost a decade of professional experience
+I’m Andres Rojas, a Senior Software Developer with almost a decade of professional experience, I have a passion for transforming ideas into efficient, scalable, and user-friendly solutions.
+What sets me apart is my need for constant learning and my ability to rapidly adapt to the dynamic pace any team.
+From crafting MVPs to optimizing scalable systems, I’m eager to contribute my technical expertise to help fuel the success of the team.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/andres-rojas-a82a3aaa)